PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnscrypt.rst

     :param DNSCryptPrivateKey key: The private key corresponding to the certificate
     :param bool active: Whether the certificate should be advertised to clients.
 Default is true

-  .. method:: DNSCryptContext:generateAndLoadInMemoryCertificate(keyfile, serial, begin, end [, version]) -> bool
+  .. method:: generateAndLoadInMemoryCertificate(keyfile, serial, begin, end [, version]) -> bool

   .. versionchanged:: 2.0.0
     A return value indicating whether the certificate was correctly loaded has been added.
 Before 2.0.0 the method did not return any value.